SQream/sqream_docs/operational_guides/delete_guide.rst

 ----------------
 This section describes the general notes applicable when deleting rows:

-* The :ref:`alter_table` command and other DDL operations are locked on tables that require clean-up.
+* SQream prevents certain DDL operations, such as the ``alter_table`` command, on tables that require a clean-up.
+This is known as a "lock".
 If the estimated clean-up time exceeds the permitted threshold, an error message is displayed describing how to override the threshold limitation.
-For more information, see :ref:`concurrency_and_locks`.

    ::

-* If the number of deleted records exceeds the threshold defined by the ``mixedColumnChunksThreshold`` parameter, the delete operation is aborted.
+* If the number of deleted records exceeds the permitted threshold defined by the ``mixedColumnChunksThreshold`` parameter, the delete operation is aborted.
 This alerts users that the large number of deleted records may result in a large number of mixed chunks.
-To circumvent this alert, use the following syntax (replacing ``XXX`` with the desired number of records) before running the delete operation:
+To override this alert, use the following syntax (replacing ``XXX`` with the desired number of records) before running the delete operation:

   .. code-block:: postgres

-     set mixedColumnChunksThreshold=XXX;
+     set mixedColumnChunksThreshold=<XXX>;

 **Comment** - *I didn't see the above parameter in the Configuration Flags sheet.
 Has it been updated or replaced with a different parameter?*

+For more information on the ``alter_table`` command, see :ref:`alter_table`.

+For more information on locks, see :ref:`concurrency_and_locks`.

-Deleting Data does not Free Space
+Deleting Data does not Vacate Space
 -----------------------------------------
 With the exception of running a full table delete, deleting data does not free unused disk space.
 To free unused disk space you must trigger the clean-up process.